dohertyguirand/Scrolling-Platfomer-Game-Engine/README.md

 **Known Bugs:** As of 4/25/2020, a collision between two entities will cause all onscreen entities with a similar reaction to activate their effect.
 (Ex: Stomping on a koopa kills all onscreen koopas).
+This is not exactly a bug, as this is just the default behavior for when no Entity1 is provided in a collision condition.
+The solution is to put SELF for the text content of Entity1 in a collision condition.

 Extra credit: You can choose which game you want to play and get a preview of each from the selection screen.